-The ADS1118 also offers the possibility of direct readback of the Config register settings in the same data transmission cycle.
+The ADS1018 also offers the possibility of direct readback of the Config register settings in the same data transmission cycle.
 One complete data transmission cycle consists of either 32 bits (when the Config register data readback is used) or 16 bits (only used when the CS line can be controlled and is not permanently tied low).

-10.5.7.1 32-Bit Data Transmission Cycle
+9.5.7.1 32-Bit Data Transmission Cycle

-The data in a 32-bit data transmission cycle consists of four bytes: two bytes for the conversion result, and an additional two bytes for the Config Register read back.
+The data in a 32-bit data transmission cycle consist of four bytes: two bytes for the conversion result, and an additional two bytes for the Config register readback.
 The device always reads the MSB first.

-Write the same Config register setting twice during one transmission cycle as shown in Figure 40.
-If convenient, write the Config register setting once during the first half of the transmission cycle, and then hold the DIN pin either low (as shown in Figure 41) or high during the second half of the cycle.
-If no update to the Config register is required, hold the DIN pin either low or high during the entire transmission cycle.
-The Config register setting written in the first two bytes of a 32-bit transmission cycle is read back in the last two bytes of the same cycle.
+Write the same Config register setting twice during one transmission cycle as shown in Figure 13.
+If convenient, write the Config register setting once during the first half of the transmission cycle, and then hold the DIN pin either low (as shown in Figure 14) or high during the second half of the cycle.
+If no update to the Config register setting written in the first two bytes of a 32-bit transmission cycle is read back in the last two bytes of the same cycle.

-(1) CS can be held low if the ADS1118 does not share the serial bus with another device.
+(1) CS can be held low if the ADS1018 does not share the serial bus with another device.
 If CS is low, DOUT/DRDY asserts low indicating new data are available.

-Figure 41.
+Figure 14.
 32-Bit Data Transmission Cycle: DIN Held Low

-10.5.7.2 16-Bit Data Transmission Cycle
+9.5.7.2 16-Bit Data Transmission Cycle

-If Config Register data are not required to be readback, the ADS1118 conversion data can also be clocked out in a short 16-bit data transmission cycle, as shown in Figure 42.
-Therefore, CS must be taken high after the 16th SCLK cycle.
-Taking CS high resets the SPI interface.
+If Config register data are not required to be read back, the ADS1018 conversion data can be clocked out in a short 16-bit data transmission cycle, as shown in Figure 15.
+Take CS high after the 16th SCLK cycle to reset the SPI interface.
 The next time CS is taken low, data transmission starts with the currently buffered conversion result on the first SCLK rising edge.
 If DOUT/DRDY is low when data retrieval starts, the conversion buffer is already updated with a new result.
 Otherwise, if DOUT/DRDY is high, the same result from the previous data transmission cycle is read.

-Figure 42.
+Figure 15.
 16-Bit Data Transmission Cycle

-10.6 Register Maps
+9.6 Register Maps

-The ADS1118 has two registers that are accessible through the SPI interface.
-The Conversion Register contains the result of the last conversion.
-The Config Registerallows the user to change the ADS1118 operating modes and query the status of the devices.
+The ADS1018 has two registers that are accessible through the SPI.
+The Conversion register contains the result of the last conversion.
+The Config register allows the user to change the ADS1018 operating modes and query the status of the devices.

-10.6.1 Conversion Register [reset = 0000h]
+9.6.1 Conversion Register [reset = 0000h]

 The 16-bit Conversion register contains the result of the last conversion in binary twos complement format.
-Following power up, the Conversion register is cleared to 0, and remains 0 until the first conversion is completed.
-The register format is shown in Figure 43.
+Following power up, the Conversion register is cleared to 0, and remains 0 until the first conversion is complete.
+The register format is shown in Figure 16.